 Work-in-Progress:

-1. Muni with Sean Cao (Maryland), and Anya Nakhmurina (Yale)
+1. Government Data and Financing: Insights from Internal Controls with Sean Cao (Maryland) and Anya Nakhmurina (Yale)

 2. What Drives the Dynamics of CSR Returns? with Renxuan Wang (CEIBS), Russ Wermers (Maryland), and Ruoke Yang (SEC)